Prag8855/aab/content/guides/housing-scams.md

 **[Where to get legal help ➞](/guides/questions-about-berlin#apartment-questions)**

-If your rent is too high, [Conny](/out/conny-mietpreisbremse), a lawyer or a *[[Mieterverein]]* can help you lower it.
+If your rent is too high, a *[[Mieterverein]]*, [Conny](/out/conny-mietpreisbremse) or a lawyer can help you lower it.
 Your landlord can't kick you out because you lowered your rent.

 **[How to lower your rent ➞](/guides/moving-in#lower-your-rent)**